hellofarida/codeacademy/basic_algorithm_scripting_notes.md

         // "sauce"
         console.log(phrase.slice(8,13))

-**.splice(index, number of elements, extra elements)**
+**.splice(index, deleteCount, extra elements)**
 * Changes an array, by adding or removing elements from it
 * The first parameter will select which index to start with
-* The second parameter will select how many elements after the index to include
+* The second parameter will select how many elements after the index to delete

         let array = ["May", "the", "sauce", "be", "with", "you"]